Timeshare Specialists

 What You Need To Know & Do To Refuse A Timeshare Inheritance

 Refusing a timeshare inheritance involves a formal process.
 You need to file a “Disclaimer of Interest”, a written refusal to accept the timeshare.
 A qualified estate attorney can help you with the paperwork.
-Here’s what you need to know and what you need to do to refuse inheriting a timeshare:- File your disclaimer on time.
-Laws vary, but you’ll usually have about nine months from the date of death…unless you’re a minor, then the clock starts when you turn 21.

-- Have the executor of the estate send a copy of the death certificate to the property management company in order to stop them from demanding maintenance fees.
+3. Notify the Executor and the Resort.
+Have the executor of the estate send a copy of the death certificate to the property management company in order to stop them from demanding maintenance fees.
 Also, if the unit has a mortgage, have the executor send the resort or bank a copy of the death certificate to stop them from putting the property into foreclosure.

-- Be sure of your decision.
+Tip: Be sure of your decision.
 Once you file a Disclaimer of Interest, your decision is permanent.
 In other words, you will have renounced your interest and won’t be able to give the property to charity or your best friend.

 How We Can Help